webdados/Shop-as-Client/readme.txt

 Check out the [PRO add-on FAQs](https://ptwooplugins.com/faqs/shop-as-client-for-woocommerce-pro-add-on-faq/)

 == Changelog ==

+= 3.5 - 2024-03-04 =
+* [NEW] BETA compatibility for the WooCommerce block-based Checkout (only on the Free version for now)
+* [DEV] Tested with WordPress 6.5-beta3-57738 and WooCommerce 8.7.0-beta.2

 = 3.4 - 2024-02-20 =
 * [DEV] Change plugin loading priority